Spiderpig86/focus.js/README.md

 # focus.js
-A simple library JavaScript library built for zooming in on images.
+A simple JavaScript library built for zooming in on images.